 For more than a decade, musician and TV host John Tesh has been offering advice and guidance through his “Intelligence for Your Life” radio broadcasts.
 The short segments now reach more than 8.2 million listeners per week across the U.S., Canada, and the UK.

 Here are some of the recent broadcasts on the topic of helping people offer comfort and care to those struggling with loss.
-Topics include: The Value of Empathy, How to Bring Virtual Joy, How to be a Good Listener, The Healing Power of Flowers, How to Spruce Up Your Home with Plants, How Flowers Boost Your Mood, and How Plants Affect Mood & Productivity.
+Topics include The Importance of a Get Well Note; The Value of Empathy, How to Bring Virtual Joy, How to be a Good Listener, The Healing Power of Flowers, How to Spruce Up Your Home with Plants, How Flowers Boost Your Mood, and How Plants Affect Mood & Productivity.

 The Value of Empathy